-In order to maintain the integrity of the program and the professional status of the teachers and the support staff, we request that parents not seek to employ their child's classroom staff for childcare outside of the school day.
+In order to maintain the integrity of the program and the professional status of the teachers and support staff, they are not allowed to provide child care services outside of school to any child in their classroom.

 HEALTH POLICIES

 Children should be kept at home unless well enough to participate fully in all aspects of the program, including both indoor and outdoor play.
 If on a given morning your child's condition is questionable, discuss this with the teacher, leave a number where you can be reached, and be ready to pick up your child if needed.